 Cookies and Electronic Marketing Policy.

 Enhance your career with Mediator Training

-The College of Law is a registered training provider of mediator training programs, compliant with the current National Mediator Accreditation Scheme (NMAS).
+The College of Law is a registered training provider of mediator training programs, compliant with the current National Mediator Accreditation System (NMAS).
 Our Nationally Accredited Mediator Training Program, and subsequent National Mediation Assessment, are required for completion when seeking accreditation.

 The Nationally Accredited Mediator Training Program can be completed on its own, or in conjunction with the National Mediation Assessment.
 Both the Nationally Accredited Mediator Training Program and National Mediation Assessment must be successfully completed to obtain accreditation, under the NMAS.

 Delivering this nationally accredited course entirely online allows you to participate anywhere in Australia regardless of your location.

 - What is a mediator

 “Mediators do not advise upon, evaluate or determine disputes.
 They assist in managing the process of dispute and conflict resolution whereby the participants agree upon the outcomes, when appropriate.
 Mediation is essentially a process that maximises the self determination of the participants.
 The principle of self-determination requires that mediation processes be non-directive as to content.” - Practice Standards March 2012

 Individuals who are keen to add mediation to their professional skill set.
 Those involved in advising clients, managing staff, facilitating planning and decision-making or in handling disputes in commercial, government, and/or not-for-profit or community sectors.
 Nationally Accredited Mediators generally include lawyers, managers, human resource personnel, industrial relations experts, healthcare practitioners, educators, counselors, coaches, conciliators and community engagement professionals.